 Not having a strong connection with another person or having a relationship that's full of conflict is deadly.
 No kidding.
 Recent research proves that depression, anxiety, and the stress associated with relationship problems releases cortisol and adrenaline as well as other stress related chemicals.
 These chemicals damage the endothelium in your arteries and lead to atherosclerosis (hardening of the arteries) and heart disease as well as cause premature death!

 Don't worry -- I'm going to show you how to turn your love life around using my groundbreaking approach, which I call CoreTherapyTM.
-Instead of Band-Aid therapies, which offer quick fixes and behavioral tricks that cover the wounds that fester inside all of us, I dig deep to uncover the core of your problem, the buried wounds that actually cause your relationship woes.
+Instead of Band-Aid therapies, which offer quick fixes and behavioral tricks that cover the wounds that fester inside all of us, I dig deep to uncover the core of your problem, the Old Scars from childhood that actually cause most of our relationship woes.

-Once you uncover and heal your core wounds, you won't need to write me in six months, a year or ten years from now because the same problem has popped up again.
+Once you uncover and heal your Old Scars, you won't need to write me in six months, a year or ten years from now because the same problem has popped up again.

 Burn the following point into your brain: we choose partners who resemble our parents because:

 - We are creatures of habit.
 Familiar pain is actually more comfortable than facing the unknown.